 With a focus on education, the Ocean Institute’s marine educators take visitors of all ages out on the R/V Sea Explorer in search of whales, dolphins and sea lions.
 Learn about the ocean from top to bottom while searching for some of the world’s largest and smallest creatures during the 2.5-hour long whale watching adventure in Dana Point.
 The Ocean Institute provides the only whale watching in Dana Point that allows your family to be scientists for the day.

 Experience the world’s only Eye-to-Eye Underwater Viewing Pods while whale watching in Dana Point.
-Aboard Captain Dave’s hi-tech Sailing Catamaran, you can see and hear whales and dolphins up close in their own underwater environment.
-Captain Dave, an award-winning filmmaker and author, has also outfitted his vessel with three Eye-Spy Dolphin Nets, research quality hydrophone and micro-museum.
-With less than 50 people on the boat during every voyage, the 2.5-hour tours are never crowded, giving everyone a place to sit with plenty of elbow room.
+Aboard Captain Dave’s high-tech Sailing Catamaran, you can see and hear whales and dolphins up close in their own underwater environment.
+Captain Dave, an award-winning filmmaker and author, has also outfitted his vessel with three Eye-Spy Dolphin Nets and micro-museum.
+With less than 50 people on the boat during every voyage, the 2.5-hour tours are never crowded, giving everyone a cushioned place to sit with plenty of elbow room.
 Captain Dave also offers special whale watching tours in Dana Point, such as small group trips on a fast and fun zodiac catamaran.
 Faster speed means more time enjoying the whales and dolphins!

 Starting in 1971, Dana Wharf Whale Watching was the first whale watching company in Orange County.
 Dana Wharf Whale Watching offers year-round whale watching in Dana Point.
 If you are coming to whale watch, you want to do it from Dana Point with Dana Wharf, the pioneers of the industry.
 They are so confident you’ll be wowed, they guarantee mammal sightings.
 If you don’t get a good showing of marine mammals–whales or dolphins–you’ll get a free Marine Mammal Rain Check to come back for another whale watching tour in Dana Point.